alchitry/alchitry.github.io/content/tutorials/your-first-fpga-project.md

 When the tools evaluate an always block, statements that appear lower in the block have high priority than previous statements.
 This makes it feel like things are running sequentially from top to bottom but that is just an abstraction to make it easier to describe complex logic.

-To make this clear, lets looks at an example.
+To make this clear, let's look at an example.

 ```lucid
 always {